vozlt/nginx-module-udc/README.md

 This is my first nginx test module for understanding nginx module development.

-Nginx module to compare the value of user-defined variables and request.
+A nginx module to compare the value of user-defined variables and request.

 ## Dependencies
 * nginx